Habrador/Computational-geometry/README.md

 ### 4. Triangulation

 * Triangulate convex polygon
-* Triangulate convex random points with "visible edge" and "point-by-point" algorithms
+* Triangulate points with "visible edge" and "point-by-point" algorithms
 * Triangulate with marching squares

 #### Delaunay triangulation

-* Triangulate convex random points with delaunay triangulation - "point-by-point"
+* Triangulate points with delaunay triangulation - "point-by-point"
-* Triangulate convex random points with delaunay triangulation - "triangulate and then flip all edges"
+* Triangulate points with delaunay triangulation - "triangulate and then flip all edges"
 * Constrained delaunay triangulation